-Nicole Scherzinger Wows In Bodysuit & Crop Top For ‘HILuxury’ Magazine Photoshoot
+Nicole Scherzinger Wows In Bodysuit & Crop Top For ‘HILuxury’ Magazine Photo Shoot

 “You are really amazing, QUEEN,” a fourth admirer commented.

 Scherzinger is currently on the panel for Fox’s The Masked Singer and impressed her social media audience with one of her outfit choices.
 As previously reported by The Inquisitr, she wowed in a one-shouldered yellow dress that featured one long sleeve that covered her left arm.
-The attire went around her neck, shimmered in the light, and had a thigh-high slit that exposed one leg.
+The attire went around her neck and shimmered in the light.
+The dress had a thigh-high slit that exposed one leg.